 Please Introduce Yourself

-Hi, I’m Amelia Bennett—a Canadian writer with a lifelong love for stories and a deep appreciation for life’s quieter moments.
-I was born and raised in Western Canada, and I’m now enjoying this chapter of life surrounded by the people who matter most.
-I’m a mother of three and a very proud grandmother of ten, which keeps life full and beautifully unpredictable.
+Hi, I’m Amelia Bennett—a Canadian writer and a passionate Canadian mystery author with a lifelong love for stories and a deep appreciation for life’s quieter moments.
+Born and raised in Western Canada, I’m currently enjoying this chapter of life surrounded by the people who matter most.
+As a mother of three and a proud grandmother of ten, my life is full and beautifully unpredictable.

-Writing has always been something I’ve loved, but it wasn’t until later in life, after retiring, that I finally allowed myself to sit down and truly pursue it.
-Now, I write atmospheric mysteries that dig into small-town secrets, quiet betrayals, and the kind of emotions that stay with you long after the last page.
+Writing has always been a passion of mine, but it wasn’t until later in life, after retiring, that I allowed myself to fully embrace my writing process.
+Now, I create atmospheric mysteries that delve into small-town secrets, quiet betrayals, and the kind of emotions that linger long after the last page.

 When Did You First Realize You Wanted to be a Writer?

-It wasn’t a lightning bolt moment—it was more of a slow realization that I was meant to do.
+It wasn’t a lightning bolt moment—it was more of a slow realization that I was meant to be a Canadian mystery author.
 I’ve been completely drawn to stories since I was a kid.
 When a book is well written, I don’t just read it—I become the protagonist.
 I feel everything they feel.
 Their fear, their heartbreak, their hope all sinks into me.
 I’ve laughed out loud, cried, even paused to catch my breath while reading, because the emotions were so real.

-Somewhere along the way, I realized I didn’t just want to experience those kinds of stories—I wanted to write them.
-I wanted to create characters that felt real, moments that linger, and stories that stay with people long after they’ve turned the last page.
+Somewhere along the way, I realized I didn’t just want to experience those kinds of stories—I wanted to write them, especially atmospheric mysteries that create lasting impressions.
+I wanted to craft characters that felt real, moments that linger, and stories that stay with people long after they’ve turned the last page.

 Writing, for me, is a way of connecting on that emotional level—with honesty, vulnerability, and a touch of mystery.
-And once I leaned into that, there was no turning back.
+And once I leaned into that during my writing process, there was no turning back.

 How Long Does It Take You to Write a Book?